-In Key Stage 3 pupils will build an increasingly sophisticated knowledge and depth of understanding of religion and beliefs.
-Pupils’ progress is recorded on ‘Earwig’ and individual books.
-Assessments are for B Squared, which is updated and reviewed twice yearly.
+In Key Stage 3 pupils/students will build an increasingly sophisticated knowledge and depth of understanding of religion and beliefs.
+Pupils/students’ progress is recorded on ‘Earwig’ and individual books.
+Assessments are for B-Squared, which is updated and reviewed twice yearly.

 MONITORING AND REVIEWING

-Summative assessments of pupil’s/student’s levels are carried out on a termly basis in order to track attainment and progress at an individual, group, class, year group, Key Stage and whole School level.
-This information is also used to identify pupils/students who need additional support.
+Summative assessments of pupils/students’/students’ levels are carried out on a six monthly basis in order to track attainment and progress at an individual, group, class, year group, Key Stage and whole School level.
+This information is also used to identify pupils/students/students who need additional support.